Easy Blueberry Cottage Cheese Breakfast Bake.

 • 1 teaspoon cinnamon

-• 1 cup blueberries fresh or frozen + thawed for convenience
+• 1 cup fresh blueberries or frozen, thawed and drained

-• ¼ cup slivered almonds or chopped almonds optional, for extra protein and healthy fats
+• ¼ cup sliced or chopped almonds plus extra for topping

-• Keto topping: sprinkle a little extra monk fruit sweetener instead of sugar
+• Light sprinkle of monk fruit sweetener or allulose instead of sugar

 Instructions